Agile Methodologies

 Search “CI pipeline” or “automated build testing”

 By automatically getting code ready for production deployment, Continuous Delivery expands on Continuous Integration.
-CD guarantees that the code may be deployed at any moment with little manual involvement, whereas CI verifies the code.
+CD guarantees that the code may be deployed at any moment with little manual participation, whereas CI checks the code.

 This improves release cycle agility and shortens time-to-market.